skozawa/Comainu/Readme_commandline.txt

     YamCha:    0.33 or lator
     UniDic:    1.3.12 or lator (optional)
     UniDic2:   2.1.0 or later (optional)
-    ChaSen:    2.4.1 or lator (optional, 32bit version only)
     MeCab:     0.98 or lator  (optional)
     TinySVM:   0.09 or lator  (optional: to make model) CRF++      0.54 or lator  (optional)